What is a home care visit?

 What would be involved in setting up the first home care visit?

-If you’re looking to arrange hourly care, the first thing to do is speak to your local council about help with your care costs.
+If you’re looking to arrange hourly care, it’s highly recommended to speak to your local council about help with your care costs.
 You may be eligible for free or partially funded home care depending on the level of care you need and your financial situation.

 You’ll be asked to complete a care needs assessment and a financial assessment, and if you’re eligible, you’ll be given a personal budget (the total amount the council with pay towards your care) and the council will work with you to agree your adult social care options and create a care package.
-During this process you may decide that you’d like complete control over who provides your care, if so, you can request a direct payment from the council, and arrange your care yourself.
+During this process you may decide that you’d like complete control over who provides your care, if so, you can request a direct payment from the council, and arrange care yourself.
 You can find more information about getting the council to help with care fees and social care visits in our guide to funding options.

-If you’re living with or have recently been diagnosed with a chronic illness, or told you’ll need palliative care in the future, you’ll likely be eligible for full NHS care funding.
+If you’re living with or have recently been diagnosed with a chronic illness, or have been told you’ll need palliative care in the future, you may be eligible for full NHS care funding.
 Your healthcare team will be able to arrange your assessment for this.

 If you’re not eligible for social care funding and will be paying for care yourself, there are ways you can unlock additional payment streams to make the costs a little easier to manage.
 You may also decide to split your care between a professional or private carer, and a family member to make it more affordable too.

-Whether you’re going with a private or local authority care provider – choosing who manages and delivers your care needs careful consideration.
+Whether you’re going with private agencies or local authority care providers – choosing who manages and delivers your care needs careful consideration.
 Ask for information on each provider’s standards of care, to understand exactly what you can expect day to day and how they ensure a high quality of care.
 It’s also important to know if they provide back up carers, and what the process is if a carer falls ill or is unable to make it at the scheduled time.